 Laboratory of Michael Long

 We are currently seeking to fill one postdoctoral position to study the neural circuits underlying precise motor timing in the song control pathway of the zebra finch.
 Projects will involve electrophysiology (both in vitro and in vivo) and behavioral analysis as well as the possibility of adopting molecular and/or florescence imaging approaches.
 Talented, creative, and motivated individuals are invited to join the team.
 Interested candidates should send their resume/CV and the names and contact information of 2-3 references to Michael Long.

 Laboratory of Robert Froemke

-We are always looking for talented and creative postdocs with electrophysiology experience.
+We are looking to hire postdocs for studies of maternal behavior and synaptic plasticity.
+We are especially interested in anyone with a background in endocrinology or electrical engineering.
 But regardless of your background or expertise, feel free to contact us about a potential position at NYU.
 Please email.